High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 If the microwaves are applied on-resonance $\omega = \tilde{\omega}_e$, the electron spins are driven into saturation as $\omega_1^2 T_1T_2 > 1$.
 The degree of electron spin saturation is given by the saturation factor

-The electron spin T$_1$'s of both the resolved hyperfine lines as well as the broad center line have been measured at X-band to be about 100 $\mu$s at 1.1 K for P-doped Si with N$_D = 3 \times 10^{17}$ cm$^{-3}$.
-The electron T$_1$ is concentration dependent in these samples.
-It is the onset of exchange-mediated effects that is responsible for the dramatic change in T$_1$ with doping concentration in the intermediate doping regime.
-Isolated donors relax via spin diffusion to fast relaxing centers in the lattice, while exchange coupled pairs and clusters of spins relax to the lattice via the exchange reservoir \cite{Yang-1968}.
+The electron spin T$_1$'s of both the resolved hyperfine lines as well as the broad center line have been measured at X-band to be about 100 $\mu$s at 1.1 K for P-doped Si with N$_D = 3 \times 10^{17}$ cm$^{-3}$, and is expected to be shorter in Sb-doped silicon.
 As the microwaves saturate the electron spin populations, the contact hyperfine interaction couples the relaxation dynamics of the two spin systems, and alters the populations of the nuclear spin.
 The dynamics of the nuclear spin polarization are given by \cite{Abragam-1961}

 where $I_0$ is the thermal equilibrium nuclear spin polarization, and we have used the fact that $I=S=1/2$ and that the thermal electron spin polarization $S_0 = (\gamma_e/\gamma_n)I_0$.
-The time constant $T$ is given by \cite{Abragam-1961}
+The DNP time constant $T$ is given by \cite{Abragam-1961}

 where $A$ is the hyperfine coupling strength and $\tau_2$ is the correlation time of the transverse components of the electron spin.
 We have assumed here that there are no other sources of nuclear spin relaxation in these samples.